 Mr. Andrew Levy is one of the independent directors of Copa Holdings.
+He is currently Chairman of Audit Committee and Independent Director Committees.
+CEO of Houston Air Holdings, Inc, owner of a small passenger charger airline in the US.
 Previously, he served as CFO of UAL.
 He also served as President, Chief Operating Officer and a member of the Board of Directors of Allegiant Travel Company.
 He joined Allegiant in early 2001, and during his tenure, his executive responsibilities included strategy, planning, finance, commercial, people and operations.
 Mr. Levy became President in 2009, served as Chief Financial Officer from 2007 to 2010, and was its Treasurer from 2001 through 2010.
 Mr. Levy started his airline career in 1994 at ValuJet Airlines, Inc. and then joined Savoy Capital, an investment, banking and advisory firm specializing in the airline industry in 1996.
 He holds a Juris Doctor degree from Emory University School of Law and a BA degree in Economics from Washington University in St. Louis.

 Mr. Josh Connor is one of the independent directors of Copa Holdings.
-He is the founding partner of the investment firm Connor Capital SB.
+He is the founding partner of the investment firm Connor Capital.
 He was a Managing Director and the Head of the Industrials Banking Group at Barclays until July 2015, and was a member of the firm's Operating Committee.
 Prior to joining Barclays in 2011, he was with Morgan Stanley for 15 years and was the Co-Head of Morgan Stanley's Transportation & Infrastructure Investment Banking Group, a member of the firm's Investment Banking Management Committee, and was on the Board of Trustees for the Morgan Stanley Foundation.
-He has a BA degree in Economics from Williams College, is on the Board of Directors of Frontier Airlines, is a strategic adviser to Oaktree Capital Management's Infrastructure Fund, and is a Trustee of the Pingry School.
+He has a BA degree in Economics from Williams College, is on the Board of Directors of Frontier Airlines, is a strategic adviser to Oaktree Capital Management's Infrastructure Fund, and is a Trustee of Laguna Blanca School.